-- Clean up surfaces
+- 1 Clean up surfaces

 - a.
 Clean frequently touched surfaces with soapy water

 - b.
 Rinse thoroughly with plain water

 - c.
 Wipe dry with paper towels

 - d.
 Dispose of paper towels

-DON'T STOP HERE: GERMS CAN FEMANN ON SURFACES EVEN AFTER CLEANING!
+DON'T STOP HERE: GERMS CAN REMAIN ON SURFACES EVEN AFTER CLEANING!

-Disinfect surfaces
+2 Disinfect surfaces

 a.
-Prepare and apply a chlorine bleach solution

-Make bloach prictions heath daily keep suried reach of children; soon mix bloach solution with other cleanure.
+Prepare and apply a chlorine bleach solution Make bleach solutions fresh daily: keep out of reach of children: never mix bleach solution with ether cleaners

-b.
-Air dry surfaces unlikely to have food or mouth contact

-c.
-Rinse all surfaces intended for food or mouth contact with plain water before use

-Wash your hands thoroughly with soap and water
+- Air dry surfaces unlikely to have food or mouth contact or... - Rinse all surfaces intended for food or mouth contact with plain water before use - Wash your hands thoroughly with soap and water

-Hand sanitizers may not be effective against resource.
+Hand sanitizers may not be effective against norovirus